-Yeshua, commonly romanized as "Jesus," was the supposed son of a carpenter (or joiner) named Yosefnote and a young woman (possibly a virgin) named Mariamnote , born in Nazareth (or Bethlehem) in Roman Judea, some time between 8 BC/BCE and 6 AD/CEnote .
-He excelled in Torah study, became a rabbi, and began preaching in Judea aged around thirty.
+Jesus was born in either Nazareth or Bethlehem as the son of a carpenter (or joiner) named Yosefnote and a young woman (possibly a virgin) named Mariamnote .
+He excelled in Torah study, became a rabbi, and began preaching throughout Judea aged around thirty.
 His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (most of which were considered signs of weakness in Ancient Rome, to one degree or another).
-He also gave some trenchant criticisms of the religious Powers that Be on the subject of their corrupt practices, and he is said to have performed many miracles.
-Accused of defying Mosaic law and challenging the authority of Rome, he was sentenced to crucifixion by Roman procurator Pontius Pilatus (a.k.a.
+He also gave some trenchant criticisms of local religious authorities on the subject of their corrupt practices, and was said to have performed many miracles.
+Accused of defying Mosaic law and challenging the authority of Rome, Jesus was sentenced to crucifixion by Roman procurator Pontius Pilatus (a.k.a.
 Pontius Pilate) and executed in Jerusalem around 30 AD/CE.